winitzki/scall/tutorial/programming_dhall.md

 ### The `assert` keyword and equality types

 For types other than `Bool` and `Natural`, equality testing is not available as a function.
-However, values of any types may be tested for equality via Dhall's `assert` feature.
+However, values of any types may be tested for equality at compile time via Dhall's `assert` feature.
 That feature may be used for basic sanity checks:

 ```dhall